Here Are My Go-To AI Tools

 🎁Free:

 DALL-E 3 for cartoons and simple illustrations.
-DALL-E 3 was my original choice for making single-frame cartoons for AI Jest Daily.
-It mostly still holds up, although I increasingly find myself turning to Ideogram 2.0 (see below).
+DALL-E 3 was my original choice for single-frame cartoons for AI Jest Daily.
+It still holds up for that purpose, but for most other images I now turn to Imagen 3 (see below).
 You can use DALL-E 3 for free via Microsoft Designer or Microsoft Copilot.

 Ideogram 2.0 as a solid all-rounder model.
-It does better at photographic1 images than DALL-E 3 and is probably the best image model at handling complex prompts and accurately rendering long text inside images.
+It does better at photographic1 images than DALL-E 3 and is one of the better image models at handling complex prompts and accurately rendering long text inside images.
 You get 10 generations (40 images) for free every day.
+(Update: Mostly replaced by Imagen 3.)

 FLUX 1.1 [pro] if you want photographic images.
-I can’t say I’ve used FLUX nearly as much as many other models, but it’s excellent at rendering realistic “photos.”
-There are two sites that let you use it for free.
+I can’t say I’ve used FLUX nearly as much as the other models, but it’s excellent at rendering realistic “photos.”
+Two sites let you use FLUX for free.
+(Update: Mostly replaced by Imagen 3.)

 💵Paid: